xbeat/Machine-Learning/README.md

 Matrix theory is a fundamental branch of mathematics with wide-ranging applications in various fields.
 It provides a powerful framework for solving complex problems in linear algebra, computer graphics, quantum mechanics, and more.
 This presentation will explore key concepts and practical applications of matrix theory using Python.

+## Mastering Matplotlib Visualizations in Python

+Introduction to Matplotlib

+Matplotlib is a powerful plotting library for Python, widely used for creating static, animated, and interactive visualizations.
+It provides a MATLAB-like interface and can produce publication-quality figures in various formats.

 ## Keras Model Train in Python, Predict in C++

 Introduction to Keras